-- 11.1 There is only one legal right to succession to a tenancy. - 11.2 Where one joint tenant dies, the whole tenancy passes to the survivor. - 11.3 As long as you are not a successor, your spouse or civil partner, or a person living with you as your husband or wife, including same sex partner, providing he/she occupied the premises as his/her only or principal home at the time of your death, has the right to succeed to your tenancy.
+- 10.1 There is only one legal right to succession to a tenancy. - 10.2 Where one joint tenant dies, the whole tenancy passes to the survivor. - 10.3 As long as you are not a successor, your spouse or your civil partner, or a person living with you as your husband or wife, including same sex partner, provided he/she occupied the premises as his/ her only or principal home at the time of your death, has the right to succeed to your tenancy.